openactive/openactive-es-example/README.md

 * It doesn't process deletions
 * It only indexes the first 2000 items of any feed
 * It indexes datasets in turn, rather than in parallel
+* It doesn't process any of the received data, e.g. in order to ensure its in a sensible shape for your need.

-For a production application you'll need to do both of those things.
-The `bin/harvest.rb` script has some comments that indicate what you would need to change to improve the scripts.
+For a production application you'll need to think through all of those things.

+The `bin/harvest.rb` script is liberally commented to indicate what you might need to change to improve the scripts.
 Feel free to submit a pull request!

-The indexing uses the ElasticSearch bulk update API to make the indexing more efficient.
-It submits an entire page of data from a feed at a time.

 ## Test the search